walker84837/color-blender/README.md

 Changes Made:

 - Modernized the HTML;
-- Added graceful error handling in JS;
+- Rewrote the website in TypeScript, adding better error handling;
-- Moved script files from inside the HTML to separate files;
+- Moved the JavaScript files to separate files;
-- Changed the styling.
+- Restyled the website to be dark theme.

-This rewritten program is released under the [Unlicense](LICENSE).
+This rewritten program is released under the [Unlicense](https://unlicense.org).
 You can find the full text of the Unlicense in the [LICENSE](LICENSE) file.

 The original program, [Eric's color blender](https://meyerweb.com/eric/tools/color-blend), was released under the Creative Commons Attribution-ShareAlike 1.0 license.
 You can find more information about the original license at [https://creativecommons.org/licenses/by-sa/1.0/](https://creativecommons.org/licenses/by-sa/1.0/).